 - Waitlist forms will be available at any time to a student/group who has already selected housing for the 2017 fall semester.

 - On Monday, March 27th, waitlist forms will be available to any current junior or sophomore student who has not yet selected housing.

 - On Monday, April 10th, waitlist forms will be available to any current first-year student who has not yet selected housing.

-- All waitlist forms must be submitted to the Office of Residential & First-Year Programs by Friday, April 14th.
+- First-year waitlist forms must be submitted to the Office of Residential & First-Year Programs by Friday, April 14th.